ECON4120 – Mathematics 2: Calculus and Linear Algebra

 The examination text is given in English.You may submit your response in Norwegian, Swedish, Danish or English.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.

 If you are sick or have another valid reason for not attending the regular exam, we offer a postponed exam later in the same semester.

 See also our information about resitting an exam.

 It is possible to take the exam up to 3 times.
 If you withdraw from the exam after the deadline or during the exam, this will be counted as an examination attempt.

 Application form, deadline and requirements for special examination arrangements.

-ECON4120 - Mathematics 2: Calculus and Linear Algebra is the course number for registration for lecture, seminar and exam for the master's students.
-ECON3120 - Mathematics 2: Calculus and Linear Algebra is the course number for the bachelor's students.
+ECON4120 – Mathematics 2: Calculus and Linear Algebra is the course code for registration for lecture, seminar and exam for the master's students.
+ECON3120 – Mathematics 2: Calculus and Linear Algebra is the course code for the bachelor's students.